jalkal/hexagonal-kata-kotlin/README.md

 _Copy all files from `/kata-test-data/3.a/results` folder to your `test/resources` folder and overwrite the existing files.
 Execute the tests and try to modify your code to accomplish this new version of the tests._

-### 4. New External Services version

-#### 4.a Update external-services version
+#### 2.5 Update external-services version

 You need to update external services to version `3`.
 This one brings some upgrades to the products.
 From now on, `ProductsRepository` has been removed, and all the product information has been moved to the new `ProductsClient`.

 Just update the version and make all tests green again

-### 5. That's all folks
+#### 2.6 That's all folks

 Now, after all these changes, let's think about it.
-All of them has been really easy (it's not the objective of the kata) .
+All of them has been really easy (it's not the objective of the kata).
 The main point you should realise is that just two of these changes are changes to your business rules.
 Have you changed your application more than just 2 times to add these new features?
 Then, you are doing something wrong

 The main idea is that, if you need to add any change, but is not a business change, your `Application` or business rules, should not be modified.
 You don't need to change anything in those classes.
 It's quite a logic thing.